joshjohanning/github-misc-scripts/gh-cli/README.md

 gh auth refresh -h github.com -s admin:org
 ```

+## get-sso-enabled-pats.sh

+Retrieves all SSO enabled PATs users have created for an organization.

+## get-sso-enabled-ssh-keys.sh

+Retrieves all SSO-enabled SSH keys users have created for an organization.

 ## get-user-id.sh

 Retrieves the ID of a user for other GraphQL calls